I begin my Ode to Science with a profession of faith…

 Most important, I have so much confidence in these facts about planet earth that I live every day as if they all are true.

 The typical religious and political battle is almost never about what is right, but about who is right.
-Science, on the other hand, is always dedicated to what is true, no matter what.
+Science, on the other hand, is always dedicated to what is true, no matter the messenger and no matter what.

 My reverence for science was never coerced in the least.
 I have never been compelled to prostrate myself before sacred images of Copernicus, Galileo, Tesla, and Einstein.
 I have never been compelled to swear an oath of obedience to Newton’s laws of motion.
 And I have never been compelled, under threat of eternal hellfire, to pledge allegiance to the theory of relativity.

 I deeply admire science for its determination, integrity, perseverance, courage, and resilience over the centuries… because it’s a survivor—of countless attempts by the powers that be to ridicule, censor, and demonize its discoveries, intentions, methods, and practitioners… even to this very day.

 It’s bad enough that the preachers and politicians—and their constituents and congregations—are patently un-scientific.
 The real problem is that the powers that be and their flocks are shamelessly, and sometimes even gleefully, anti-scientific.

 Which begs the question: What are they all so afraid of?

 The eye-opening discoveries and rigorous methods of science are not the only threats to the powers that be.
 The unassailable virtues of science—things like curiosity, honesty, transparency, humility, and courage–are an even graver threat because they shine a light on the dishonorable, and sometimes even sinister, intentions of the preachers, politicians, and oligarchs.